-OpenGL Vizserver supports the use of hardware readback using an SGC card in conjunction with the digital output from a Silicon Graphics Prism or Onyx4 graphics pipe.
-An SGC card is a digital video interactive (DVI) capture device.
-It connects to the server's PCI-X bus and is used to drastically improve the readback rate of OpenGL Vizserver from the server-side X server by connecting the pipe's DVI output to the SGC card input using a DVI cable.
+OpenGL Vizserver supports the use of hardware readback using an SGC-DVI-IN device in conjunction with the digital output from an Onyx4 graphics pipe.
+An SGC-DVI-IN device is a digital video interactive (DVI) capture device.
+It connects to the server's PCI-X bus and is used to drastically improve the readback rate of OpenGL Vizserver from the server-side X server by connecting the pipe's DVI output to the SGC-DVI-IN device input using a DVI cable.

-OpenGL Vizserver will use SGC cards to perform the readback needed for its operation if the following conditions are true:
+OpenGL Vizserver will use SGC-DVI-IN devices to perform the readback needed for its operation if the following conditions are true:

-- The OpenGL Vizserver server host is an Onyx4 or Silicon Graphics Prism system. - The OpenGL Vizserver server host has SGC cards installed. - All pipes belonging to the subset of "active screens"-that is, screens user-selected for OpenGL Vizserver to serve to clients-are connected to SGC cards.
+- The OpenGL Vizserver server host is an Onyx4 system. - The OpenGL Vizserver server host has SGC-DVI-IN devices installed. - All pipes belonging to the subset of "active screens"-that is, screens user-selected for OpenGL Vizserver to serve to clients-are connected to SGC-DVI-IN devices.

-Note that if any one of the session's allocated pipes belonging to an active screen is not connected to an SGC card, readback from all pipes will revert to software.
+Note that if any one of the session's allocated pipes belonging to an active screen is not connected to an SGC-DVI-IN device, readback from all pipes will revert to software.

-Upon session startup, OpenGL Vizserver will automatically detect the connections among the session's allocated pipes and the SGC cards and use the required devices appropriately.
+Upon session startup, OpenGL Vizserver will automatically detect the connections among the session's allocated pipes and the SGC-DVI-IN devices and use the required devices appropriately.

-Pipe allocation by the OpenGL Vizserver server manager is independent of the SGC cards.
-That is, if some of the pipes on your system are connected to an SGC card and some are not, the only way to force the allocation of pipes connected to SGC cards is by changing the VizserverBoards value in the server's configuration file /var/vizserver/config to indicate which pipes are connected to SGC cards.
+Pipe allocation by the OpenGL Vizserver server manager is independent of the SGC-DVI-IN devices.
+That is, if some of the pipes on your system are connected to an SGC-DVI-IN device and some are not, the only way to force the allocation of pipes connected to SGC-DVI-IN devices is by changing the Vizserver\Boards value in the server's configuration file /var/vizserver/config to indicate which pipes are connected to SGC-DVI-IN devices.

-To provide a uniform user experience where all sessions run fast regardless of which graphics pipes they are allocated, ensure that all graphics pipes used by OpenGL Vizserver are connected to an SGC card.
+To provide a uniform user experience where all sessions run fast regardless of which graphics pipes they are allocated, ensure that all graphics pipes used by OpenGL Vizserver are connected to an SGC-DVI-IN device.